To paraphrase Tom Gleeson, this year I am really into roots.

 - Both a deep tap root and shallow woody lateral roots

-- A unique ericoid mycorrhiza consisting of long root hairs growing out of the woody roots, which become infected by fungi, which greatly increases the plant’s effective root area.
+- A unique ericoid mycorrhiza consisting of long root hairs growing out of the woody roots, which become infected by fungi that greatly increases the plant’s access to water and nutrients.

-- Tough and spiny leaves that can become yellow and dormant in summer
+- Tough and spiny leaves, which often become yellow and dormant in summer

 - Prostrate stems that spread along the ground and send up vertical twigs to form a mat that traps soil and leaves.
 This reduces the surface soil temperature and help the plant retain moisture.